dev-xiligroup/doxy-doxy-wpcs/README.md

 ## Sublime Text 3 : python script to comment WP filters and function calls…

 **v 210503** - New name, New source’s structure

 To introduce modules and classes (*and to compare with previous code*), the new name of plugin is CommentCalls.

-The previous source is split in (short) modules (1+6).
+- The previous source is split in (short) modules (1+6).
-For “anonymous” functions, rules, context and key can be multiple as visible in ‘CommentCalls.sublime-settings’.
+- For commenting “anonymous” functions: rules, context and key can be multiple as visible in ‘CommentCalls.sublime-settings’.
 To apply rules, the first efficient in list is chosen.
 Inside a rule, all the keys must applicable !
-Soon more examples in docs.
+- Soon more examples in docs.

 **v 210430** - checked with pylint